-Unisex names were also affected by something called “poisoned” names, which thankfully has nothing to do with little Peyton consuming performance-enhancing drugs.
+Unisex baby names were also affected by something called “poisoned” names, which thankfully has nothing to do with little Peyton consuming performance-enhancing drugs.
 Instead, poisoned names are uncommon baby names that can be traced to a person, event, movie, song, or anything else that popped up in the zeitgeist that makes a unique baby name popular.
-Just think of all the babies who were named Jackie after Robinson’s 1947 rookie year, Marion after the 2000 Olympics (not so good in retrospect), or Ariel — because Disney.
+Just think of all the babies who were named Jackie after Robinson’s 1947 rookie year, Marion after the 2000 Olympics (not so good in retrospect), or Ariel — before the mermaid made her debut.
 Why non-poisoned gender-neutral names shift is anyone’s guess.
-More specifically, it’s Yau’s guess.
-And hopefully he figures it out before your daughter, Duke, is born.

 [H/T] Flowing Data

 An Award-Winning Formula